 Borrowers with many loans which might cause overweighting are removed.
-The 60% of the full dataset for corporates consists of one facility per borrower.
-About 98% of the dataset has less than 10 facilities attached to one borrower.
+About 98% of the GCD database has less than 10 facilities attached to one borrower.
 There are outliers with over 200 loans attached and these lower the overall average Recovery Rate due to the bimodal left skewed shape of the distribution.
 These are verified loan constructions which relate to specific commercial circumstances including multi-family housing with one home per apartment or equipment finance with one loan per vehicle in a fleet.
 Inclusion of these would overweight the importance of a single collateral.
 Therefore, for more homogeneity, a filter on borrowers with 10 or more facilities is applied at obligation level.